Grammar rules with examples on all English tenses:

 - "Make coffee, please," he said. (request) - He asked me to make coffee. (reported request)

-English grammar worksheets PDF All English grammar exercises PDF on this website.
+English grammar exercises PDF All English grammar exercises PDF on this website.

 All these English grammar lessons are written for self-study learners who want to learn basic English grammar for free.
 They are suitable for beginners, elementary, pre-intermediate, intermediate and advanced students of English as a foreign language.